o-benz/SmartyShowdown/README.md

 - **Socket.IO**: Integrated for enabling real-time communication between the web client and the dynamic server, ensuring seamless multiplayer quiz experiences.
 - **GitLab Pages and AWS EC2**: Leveraged for deploying the web client and dynamic server respectively, enabling efficient hosting and scalability.
 - **MongoDB Atlas**: Utilized for hosting the MongoDB database in the cloud, ensuring reliability, scalability, and ease of management.

+## Creators

+SmartyShowdown is the result of the collaborative effort of:
+- Omar Benzekri
+- Charles DESROSIERS
+- Hugo LEFEBVRE
+- Thomas ROULEAU
+- Yassine SEDDAOUI
+- Éloi VINCENT-LÉGARÉ